Oksana Prodan: Political activity

 The Ukrainian publication "Novoye Vremia" included Prodan in the top 100 most successful women in Ukraine.
-The magazine "Focus" included Oksana Prodan in the ranking of the 100 most influential women of Ukraine from 2013 to 2019.
+The magazine "Focus" included Oksana Prodan in the ranking of the 100 most influential women of Ukraine from 2013 to 2021.

 Since leaving the Verkhovna Rada

 In 2019, Prodan was an UDAR party leader.

-Іn 2020, Prodan headed the election headquarters of Kyiv City Council candidate Vitali Klitschko and the UDAR election headquarters in the next local elections, in which Klitschko was elected mayor of Kyiv in the first round and the UDAR party scored 19.98%.
+Іn 2020, Prodan headed the election headquarters of Kyiv City Council candidate Vitali Klychko and the UDAR election headquarters in the next local elections, in which Klychko was elected mayor of Kyiv in the first round and the UDAR party scored 19.98%.

-Since 2020, Prodan has been a municipal advisor to Klitschko in his capacity as head of the Association of Ukrainian Cities.
+Since 2020, Prodan is a Municipal Advisor to Klychko in his capacity as Head of the Association of Ukrainian Cities.